-In general, inlet and outlet pipe sizes should be equal to or larger than those of the pump.
+In general, outlet and especially inlet pipe sizes should be equal to or larger than those of the pump.

-This should not, however, be the determining factor.
-Many things including installation and operating costs are involved in the decision.
-Careful use of the pipe and fitting friction loss tables as shown in the Hydraulic Institute manual along with the appropriate pump performance curve should be the basis for judgments.
+This may not, however, be the final determining factor.
+Many things, including installation and operating costs are involved in the decision.

+Careful use of the pipe and fitting friction loss tables (as shown in the Hydraulic Institute manual), along with the appropriate pump performance curve, should be the basis for judgments.